-Research studies have shown that tackling methane emissions not only produces cleaner air but creates high-quality jobs.
+Tackling methane emissions produces cleaner air and creates high-quality jobs

-Over 130 companies, with customers in almost every state across the country, are helping to manufacture the technology and provide the services needed to cut methane emissions.
+Over 200 companies across the country are helping to manufacture the technology and provide the services needed to reduce harmful oil and gas pollution.

 Key research findings